imagej/imagej.github.io/_pages/plugins/snt/manual.md

 {% include clear%}

--   {% include bc content='Measure.../Quick Measurements'%} Shows a table of summary statistics for selected paths.
+-   {% include bc path='Measure.../Quick Measurements'%} Shows a table of summary statistics for selected paths.
 The former command allows for specific selections of metrics.
 If measuring multiple tracings, the table can be sorted by column.

 <img src="/media/SNT-Path-Manager-Measurements.png" title="fig:Measurements table for OP_1" width="1000" alt="Measurements table for OP_1" /> {% include clear%}

--   {% include bc content='Convert to ROIs...'%} Allows conversion of Path(s) to ImageJ [ROIs](https://imagej.nih.gov/ij/docs/guide/146-10.html#sec:Selections-Intro) (Regions of Interest).
+-   {% include bc path='Convert to ROIs...'%} Allows conversion of Path(s) to ImageJ [ROIs](https://imagej.nih.gov/ij/docs/guide/146-10.html#sec:Selections-Intro) (Regions of Interest).
 Creates an instance of the [ROI Manager](https://imagej.nih.gov/ij/docs/guide/146-30.html#fig:The-ROI-Manager)
     -   *Convert* Drop-down menu specifying the compartment to convert.
     -   *View* Drop-down menu specifying which view to overlay the ROIs.
     -   *Impose SWC colors*